gavinminami/aws-managed-prom-setup/README.md

 This will allow communicating to AWS Managed Prometheus from the EKS cluster as if it were in the VPC.
 This will prevent bandwidth usage over the NAT when writing to AWS Managed Prometheus from the in-cluster Prometheus.

-1. Navigate to VPC in the AWS console.
+1. Navigate to VPC -> Endpoints in the AWS console.
 2. Click `Create Endpoint` button.
 3. Enter a name for the endpoint.
 4. For `Service Category`, select `AWS Services`